Discover Uzbekistan : Nature (Biodiversity / Fauna & Flora)

 A threatened fauna and flora

 To make way for cotton fields, refineries and industrial complexes, the surface area of forests has been reduced by almost 80%, and many animal species have disappeared from the region.
 The destruction of this living heritage can be seen in the changes to Uzbek landscapes.
-For example, the oriental plane trees that used to be found everywhere in towns and villages have fallen victim to the huge open-air construction site that the country has become in recent years.
+For example, the oriental plane and elm trees that used to be found everywhere in towns and villages have fallen victim to the huge open-air construction site that the country has become in recent years.
 Centuries-old, venerable and revered trees, which had the advantage of providing welcome shade during the hot summer months, are being cut down and replaced by meagre fir trees imported from Europe or Russia.
 The Uzbek landscape is considerably affected, with squares and alleys no longer protected from the sun, and water consumption, already problematic, only worsening.

 A desert country, but... not desert!